 Ikhvelo is a word of Zulu and Khosa languages (spoken in South Africa).
 Ikhvelo literally means "whistling".
 When a group of youth calls other youth through the sound of whistle or drum to engage in constructive activities the sound it makes is called Ikhvelo.
 In Doosra Dashak this word is adopted to create a model of centre which would serve at the panchayat level to facilitate a culture of reading and learning amongst the adolescents and youth, who are the clientele of Doosra Dashak.

-These persons are also expected to engage in activities of social development.
 The overall goal behind establishment of Ikhvelo is to foster a culture of lifelong learning and fostering of the values of democracy, secularism and equity enshrined in the Constitution of India.